Historic Sites of the Washington State and Territorial Library: 1853 to the present

 The Territorial and State Library Buildings

 Introduction: Purchase and Delivery

 The original books, maps, globes, and miscellaneous materials that made up the original Washington Territorial Library collection were secured using funds appropriated out of the Organic Act of March 2, 1853.
 This act was signed by President Millard A. Fillmore and provided $5,000 to the newly appointed Territorial Governor, Isaac I. Stevens, for purchases towards the library.
-Given inflation this amount is approximately equivalent to $131,500 in the year 2009.
+Adjusting for inflation this amount is approximately equivalent to $135,950 in the year 2012.
 With these funds Stevens purchased books from H. Bailliere of London and C.B.
-Norton and Co. of New York City; collected archival documents from all the states of the union; acquired the still unpublished Wilkes Expedition charts, having them printed by George F. Lewis of Philadelphia; and made arrangements for the casing and portage of these materials through vendors in New York City, Philadelphia, and Washington D.C.
+Norton and Co. of New York City; collected archival documents from all the states of the union and made arrangements for the casing and portage of these materials through vendors in New York City, Philadelphia, and Washington D.C.

-The first 2,000 books travelled by an unknown steamer.
-The ship left New York City on May 19, 1853 then travelled around the Horn of South America to San Francisco, where the books were held briefly by the Port of San Francisco.
-The collection then traversed the waters from San Francisco to Olympia, arriving packed in “Massachusetts steamer trunks” on the brig Tarquina in the fall of 1853.
-Since the day that brig touched shore the Territorial Library has moved around Olympia and Tumwater.
+The first 1,850 books left New York City on May 21, 1853 on the clipper Invincible.
+The ship traveled around the Horn of South America to San Francisco, where the books were held briefly by the Port of San Francisco.
+The collection then traversed the waters from San Francisco to Olympia, arriving October 23, 1853 on the brig Tarquina packed in “Massachusetts steamer trunks.”
+Since the day that brig touched shore, the Territorial Library has moved around the Olympia area.

 The following passages recount the historic buildings and locations that have housed the collections of the Territorial Library, and later, the State Library of Washington.